+You need some fat burning methods to pull you out of your rut.
 You’ve been dieting smart, training hard, and doing your cardio workouts.
 You’ve made some physical changes the first few weeks that you like, but now the changes have slowed down and come to a screeching halt.
 What gives?
 Now you feel like you are back at square one.
 All you want and need are some quick and easy fat burning methods that work.
 Right?

 In this short article I’m going to cover 4 fat burning methods you can use to amp-up your fat burning process so you can start making those transformation changes again.

 Interval training, also known as High Intensity Interval Training (HIIT) is an effective method for getting fat moving off your body pretty quickly.
 It’s a great calorie burner and can target those troublesome body parts that refuse to let go of fat.
 This particular cardio tactic revolves around high-intensity workouts with a short recovery period.

 There are many ratios you can use to mix up the intensity such as (high-intensity : recovery) 2:1, 2:2, 3:2, etc. An example of interval training would be running for 2 minutes followed by a light jog for 1 minute, which is the 2:1 ratio.

 Since intervals are very high-intensity, short sessions are best, usually from 20-30 minutes.
 Begin with adding them to your fitness program 2-3 times a week for about 20 minutes.
 Every two weeks you can add a day, add some minutes to your time, or change your interval ratio format.

 Another popular fat burning method is to implement steady state cardio.
 This is also known as long slow distance or LSD cardio where you workout at the same pace for an extended amount of time, anywhere from 30-60 minutes with no rest.